-A prospective analysis of 131 participants (48 physicians, 41 advanced-practice nurses, and 42 genetic counselors) from community settings across the United States.
+Purpose: To assess the impact of a multimodal interdisciplinary course on genetic cancer risk assessment and research collaboration for community-based clinicians.
+Clinicians are increasingly requested to conduct genetic cancer risk assessment, but many are inadequately prepared to provide these services.
+Methods: A prospective analysis of 131 participants (48 physicians, 41 advanced-practice nurses, and 42 genetic counselors) from community settings across the United States.
 The course was delivered in three phases: distance didactic learning, face-to-face training, and 12 months of web-based professional development activities to support integration of skills into practice.
 Cancer genetics knowledge, skills, professional self-efficacy, and practice changes were measured at baseline, immediate, and 14 months post-course.

-Knowledge, skills, and self-efficacy scores were significantly different between practice disciplines; however, post-scores increased significantly overall and for each discipline (P < 0.001).
+Results: Knowledge, skills, and self-efficacy scores were significantly different between practice disciplines; however, post-scores increased significantly overall and for each discipline (P < 0.001).
 Fourteen-month practice outcomes reflect significant increases in provision of genetic cancer risk assessment services (P = 0.018), dissemination of cancer prevention information (P = 0.005) and high-risk screening recommendations (P = 0.004) to patients, patient enrollment in research (P = 0.013), and educational outreach about genetic cancer risk assessment (P = 0.003).

-Results support the efficacy of the multimodal course as a tool to develop a genetically literate workforce.
+Conclusions: Results support the efficacy of the multimodal course as a tool to develop a genetically literate workforce.
 Sustained alumni participation in web-based professional development activities has evolved into a distance-mediated community of practice in clinical cancer genetics, modeling the lifelong learning goals envisioned by leading continuing medical education stakeholders.

 Association of risk-reducing surgery in BRCA1 or BRCA2 mutation carriers with cancer risk and mortality.